How to apply

 MSc in Business Administration and Bioentrepreneurship

-If the programme you are applying for is not on the list above, a motivational essay will not be taken into consideration.
+If the programme you are applying for is not on the list above, a personal statement will not be taken into consideration.

-If you are applying for one of the programmes mentioned above, you ought to look into what should be included in the essay by following the link.
-If you are asked to upload a motivational essay, the essay will be used in the selection process and you cannot continue with the application until you have uploaded it to your application.
+If you are applying for one of the programmes mentioned above, you ought to look into what should be included in the personal statement by following the link.
+If you are asked to upload a personal statement, the statement will be used in the selection process and you cannot continue with the application until you have uploaded it to your application.

-NB: We never consider the motivational essay in connection to the specific entry requirements.
+NB: We never consider the personal statement in connection to the specific entry requirements.

-Do you have a legal right of admission to a master's programme which requires a motivational essay?
+Do you have a legal right of admission to a master's programme which requires a personal statement?

-As the following programme has selection you MUST write a motivational essay, even though you have a legal claim:
+As the following programme has selection you MUST write a personal statement, even though you have a legal claim:

 - MSc in Business, Language and Culture

-If you have a legal claim for one of the following programmes, you do not have to write a motivational essay, but just upload a blank word document:
+If you have a legal claim for one of the following programmes, you do not have to write a personal statement but just upload a blank word document:

 - MSc in International Business and Politics